Information - everything you need to know about what's going on

 Messy ChurchOn the first Sunday of each month we usually hold “Messy Church” at St Mary’s from 3pm to 5pm.
 This is for any adults, families or accompanied children of any age who would like to come.
 There is a theme for each month; and we have fun activities, craft, a time of worship and reflection … then tea!
 Why not come and see what happens.
 We’re sure you’ll enjoy it, and come back again!
 For more information about Messy Church click here

 Missionary GrantsEach year St Mary's holds a Mission Sunday in July to collect donations for grants.
-In 2016 grants of £600 were awarded to charities selected by the Missionary Committee as follows:

 In addition a permanent Emergency Appeal Fund has annual funds of £1,000.
 This allows the church to respond quickly to emergencies as they arise, and members of the congregation are asked to add to this fund as and when they wish.
 However, donations from this fund, as with those made to the charities mentioned previously, are made from church